Rotate a sequence of creatives in a line item

 Sometimes advertisers want to display a set of creatives to the user in sequence in the same ad unit.
 This is called storyboarding and it allows the advertiser to control a user’s experience of an ad campaign across multiple views.
 To create a storyboard and control creative sequencing, use the sequential creative rotation feature.

-Line items that use sequential rotation can only be served to users who accept identifiers (DoubleClick cookies or advertising IDs (Apple IDFA / Android AdID)) because the DoubleClick ad server uses identifiers to determine which line items and creatives a given user has previously seen.
-Users who do not accept DoubleClick identifiers are not served line items that use sequential rotations.
+Line items that use sequential rotation can only be served to users who accept identifiers (DoubleClick cookies or advertising IDs (Apple IDFA / Android AdID)).
+This is because the ad server uses identifiers to determine which line items and creatives a given user has previously seen.
+Users who do not accept identifiers are not served line items that use sequential rotations.

 To create a sequential rotation of creatives: